jhpyle/docassemble/_docs/interviews.md

 # <a name="yaml"></a>Brief introduction to YAML

-**docassemble** interviews are written in [YAML] format, rather than assembled using a [graphical user interface], because once authors have climbed the **docassemble** learning curve, the text format is ideal for managing the complexity of advanced interviews, since it allows authors to copy-and-paste, search-and-replace, and organize text into multiple files.
+**docassemble** interviews are written in [YAML] format, rather than assembled using a [graphical user interface], because once developers have climbed the **docassemble** learning curve, the text format is ideal for managing the complexity of advanced interviews, since it allows developers to copy-and-paste, search-and-replace, and organize text into multiple files.
 [YAML] was chosen as the format because it is the cleanest-looking of data formats that are both machine-readable and human-readable.